modrobert/rdtsc_threesome/README.md

 ### Description

 Simply three ways of reading the RDTSC (Read Time-Stamp Counter) instruction under GNU/Linux.
-Using C, assembler with printf call, and pure assembler which outputs hex digits.
+Using either C, assembler with printf call, or pure assembler which outputs hex digits.
 The 64-bit counter increments each CPU clock cycle.

 Think of these sources as useful stubs when playing around with the RDTSC instruction which is good for precise timing in various attacks related to